ACCOMMODATION AND TRAINING PACKAGE

 Our coaching is split into two halves.
-For the first four weeks the training is run by BASI Level 4 coaches from our partner ski school, Element.
-Then for the second half of the course the BASI examiners arrive and take you through the Level 1, then take you for a week of training, and finally deliver the Level 2 exam.
+For the first three weeks the training is run by BASI Level 4 coaches from our partner ski school, Element.
+Then at the end of week 3 the BASI examiners arrive and take you through the Level 1, then take you for a week of training, and finally deliver the Level 2 exam.

 We also often use local specialists to run certain days – so the GS training, freestyle and the avalanche safety.